-The medical team will need access to a vessel to administer anesthetic medications, control blood pressure, and to take life-saving measures quickly and effectively if needed.
+The medical team will need access to a vessel to administer anesthetic medications, control blood pressure, and take life-saving measures quickly and effectively if needed.
 The pre-anesthetic medications are administered prior to an IVC for fear-free reasons (see the topic below, “Why Cost May Actually Reflect Quality of Care").
 This is exactly like a human IVC.
-It is placed in a limb and includes a variety of different medical supplies, experience, training and typically two people.
+It is placed in a limb and includes a variety of different medical supplies, experience, training, and typically two people.

 Induction (Injectable Anesthesia)

-The medications administered intravenously to induce anesthesia.
+The medications are administered intravenously to induce anesthesia.
 These are the medications that make it possible to place an endotracheal tube to establish access to the patient’s airway.
-Some medications used for induction can sting badly if they are not delivered directly into the bloodstream (perivascular) and yet another reason why an IVC is so important.
+Some medications used for induction can sting badly if they are not delivered directly into the bloodstream (perivascular), and yet another reason why an IVC is so important.